ApolloAuto/apollo/docs/FAQs/Software_FAQs.md

 ## Build error "docker: Error response from daemon: failed to copy files: userspace copy failed":

-An error message like this means that your system does not have enough space to build Apollo and the build process will fail.
-To resolve this issue, run the following to free up some space:
+An error message like this means that your system does not have enough space to build Apollo.
+To resolve this issue, run the following command to free up some space on your host:

 ```
 docker/setup_host/cleanup_resources.sh
 ```

-If it does not work, delete the Apollo repo, free up some space and then try again.
+Run `bash apollo.sh clean -a` inside Docker to free more.

 ---